wballard/starphleet/index.md

 STARPHLEET_HEADQUARTERS | string | <headquarters_git_url>.
 Set this on your workstation prior to using Starphleet.
 STARPHLEET_PRIVATE_KEY | string | ~/.ssh/<private_keyfile>.
 Set this on your workstation prior to using Starphleet.
 STARPHLEET_PUBLIC_KEY | string | ~/.ssh/<public_keyfile>.
 Set this on your workstation prior to using Starphleet.
-STARPHLEET_PULSE | int | The number of seconds between autodeploy checks, defaulting to a value of 5.
+STARPHLEET_PULSE | number | The number of seconds between autodeploy checks, defaulting to a value of 5.
 Set this in your Starphleet headquarters or in your service Git repository.
 STARPHLEET_REMOTE | &lt;starphleet_git_url&gt; | Allows you to use your own fork of Starphleet itself.
 Set this in the .starphleet file in your Starphleet headquarters repository.
 STARPHLEET_VAGRANT_MEMSIZE | number | The memory size, in megabytes, of the Vagrant instance.
 Set this on your workstation prior to using Starphleet.

 ## Buildpacks
 Buildpacks autodetect and provision services in containers for you.
 We would like to give a huge thanks to Heroku for having open buildpacks, and to the open source community for making and extending them.
-The trick that makes the starphleet orders file so simple is the use of buildpacks and platform package managers to get your dependencies running.
-Buildpacks serve to install dynamic, service specific code such as `npm` or `rubygems` that may vary with each push of your service.
+The trick that makes the Starphleet orders file so simple is the use of buildpacks and platform package managers to install dynamic, service specific code such as `rubygems` or` `npm` and associated dependencies that may vary with each push of your service.
 Note that **Starphleet will only deploy one buildpack per Linux container** - for services which are written in multiple languages, extra configuration in the `orders` file may be necessary.

 Starphleet currently includes support for Ruby, Python, Node, and NGINX static buildpacks.